cybertrol-engineering/CE.PalletWorks.Documentation/docs/procedures.md

     <li>Send to Quality Control</li>
     <li>Send to ERP</li>
 </ul>
-<i>Note: If an action will also affect all associated Items, a warning will display.</i>
+> Note: If an action also affects any associated Items, a warning will display.

 <b>Items</b>
 <ul>